jonaskaz/comprobo-warmup/README.md

 ## Challenges
 A large challenge for us was debugging robot behavior, especially in the person follower.
 There were some problems with our cartesian coordinate conversions that were resulting in unexpected robot behavior.
 Our normal debugging strategies were not able to solve the problem and it was only after visualizing the centroid of the person that we realized where the error was coming from.
 Running a visualization test earlier on would prevent bugs from propogating down the line.
 We plan to test earlier in the future.

-Another challenege we faced was setting up the ros package in the beginning.
+Another challenge we faced was setting up the ros package in the beginning.
 There were a few minor steps that we were missing that prevented us from running our python code such as sourcing the setup.bash file.
 However after solving these problems adding in future nodes was a breeze.

 ## Key Takeaways